Two-Week Portugal Road Trip, with Stopovers in Spain and France

 3rd Day: Cordoba

-Our hotel is in the centre of Cordoba.
-When we got out of the car, we were hit by the hot weather, about 40 degrees!
-Since Cordoba has many sites, it was impossible to see everything on such a hot day.
-Therefore, we set focus on the historic old town, a World Heritage Site, including the Great Mosque of Cordoba.
+Our hotel is situated in the heart of Cordoba, and upon stepping out of the car, we were greeted by scorching weather, reaching around 40 degrees!
+Given the intense heat, exploring every site in Cordoba seemed impractical on that hot day.
+Therefore, we decided to focus our attention on the historic old town, a designated World Heritage Site, particularly the remarkable Great Mosque of Cordoba.

 Cordoba, Spain; Stopover during Verdun; Stopover during Bordeaux; Stopover during The Two-Week Road Trip to Portugal

-After a few days on the road, we finally arrived at our hotel, the Crown Plaza Vilamoura.
-The hotel looked newly built and clean.
-It has a large outdoor swimming pool facing the sea.
-Besides, kids could play in a separate area with a kid’s pool.
+After several days on the road, we eventually reached our accommodation, the Crown Plaza Vilamoura.
+The hotel appeared to be recently constructed and well-maintained, featuring a spacious outdoor swimming pool overlooking the sea.
+Additionally, there was a designated area for children with a separate pool.

 Terraced Restaurant from Crowne Plaza Vilamoura